2Kelvin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Script 3 changes owner of file hello to betty
 - Script 4 creates an empty file hello
 - Script 5 adds execute permission of file hello to owner
+- Script 6 adds execute permissions to owner and group